Monstress (comics)

-The comic was described as "ambitious as George R. R. Martin or J. R. R. Tolkien" for its high fantasy concepts and heavy world-building.
-The series has earned many awards, including five Eisner Awards, four Hugo Awards, and the Harvey Awards Book of the Year in 2018.
+The series has earned many awards, including seven Eisner Awards, four Hugo Awards, and the Harvey Awards Book of the Year in 2018.

 Summary

 The series is set in a matriarchal world inspired by early 20th-century Asia, and tells the story of Maika Halfwolf, a teenage girl who shares a mysterious psychic link with a powerful monster.
-The background to the story is a war between the Arcanics, magical creatures who sometimes can pass for human, and the human Federation, lead by the Cumaea, an order of sorceresses who consume Arcanics to fuel their power.
+The background to the story is a war between the Arcanics, magical creatures who sometimes can pass for human, and the human Federation, led by the Cumaea, an order of sorceresses who consume Arcanics to fuel their power.
 Maika is an Arcanic who looks human, and who is set on learning about and avenging her dead mother.
 Maika's left arm has been severed and a "monster", Zinn, occasionally emerges from its stub.
 The demon, who takes over her body and mind, is a source of great power, but challenging for Maika to understand and control.
 The story unfolds as Maika navigates through the power games of the factions of humans and arcanics while learning truths about the "Ancients" and her family that change her perspective.